-Over 80 random households took part in a bat survey organised by Transition Woodbridge with Mark Bowler, Senior Lecturer and Course Leader in Wildlife, Ecology & Conservation Science from the University of Suffolk.
+Over 80 random households took part in a bat survey organised by Transition Woodbridge with Dr Mark Bowler, Senior Lecturer and Course Leader in Wildlife, Ecology & Conservation Science from the University of Suffolk.
 This ran from June through to September 2022.
 Each month 20 households hosted a post with a bat recorder in a suitable position in their gardens/pots for a fortnight.
 At the end of the fortnight, Transition Woodbridge volunteers collected up the recorders and passed them onto to Mark.
 Participants were limited to those who lived between the A12 and Deben River in Woodbridge and Melton.
 The boundary for Woodbridge was Sandy Lane and Seckford roundabout with A12; Melton the Wilford Bridge and Ufford Park.

 Bats feed on insects and roost in hedges and old buildings.
 They are good indicators of the health of other insect populations as well as telling us about availability of habitat for them.